PUSHPAK-JAISWAL/awesome-industrial-datasets/markdown/gas_sensor_array_temperature_modulation.md

 # Gas sensor array temperature modulation

 **Summary:** A chemical detection platform composed of 14 temperature-modulated metal oxide (MOX) gas sensors was exposed during 3 weeks to mixtures of carbon monoxide and humid synthetic air in a gas chamber.
-The acquired time series of the sensors and the measured values of CO concentration, humidity and temperature inside the gas chamber are provided.

 | Parameter | Value |
 | --- | --- |